ai2cm/fv3net/workflows/prognostic_run_diags/README.md

 ### Generating a new report

 Simply add a new item to rundirs.yml and resubmit the job.
 All the steps will be re-run, which is redundant, but the process isn't that slow.
+The workflow requires that provided prognostic runs have been post-processed so that their outputs are available in zarr format.
+See `fv3net/workflows/prognostic_c48_run/post_process.py`.

 [1]: http://storage.googleapis.com/vcm-ml-public/experiments-2020-03/prognostic_run_diags/combined.html